floodmodel/GRM/README.md

 2021.08.
 Add some error messages for setting flow network.
 2021.09.
 A critial bug fix in flow network analysis(about finding recursive flow).
 2021.10.
 A minor bug fix in counting gmp files progress percentage when using '/f' option.
 2021.11.
-A minor bug fix in using '/a' option for a gmp file that includes 'Inlet'.
+A minor bug fix in using '/a' option for the gmp file that includes 'Inlet'.